 - Rota costs will update on the effective date, therefore this will not display within the rota wage cost until the effective date arrives.
-For example; if the rota for W/C 23rd march is open prior to running the update, the rota wage cost will not change until the effective date of 1st April has arrived.
-To view the updated Rota wage cost Rotas must be deleted and a new one created.
+For example, if the rota for W/C 23rd march is open prior to running the update, the rota wage cost will not change until the effective date of 1st April has arrived.
+To view the updated rota wage cost, rotas must be deleted and a new one created.

 If an employee is paid more than NMW and we use the NMW/NLW batch update - does the employee fall back down to the NMW rate?

 No – If the employee is paid over the NMW they will hold their rate.
-They will not appear on the file that is generated from running the NMW/NLW preview, therefore they will not be included on any update.
+They will not appear on the file that is generated from running the NMW/NLW preview, therefore they will not be included in any update.

 If the lower pay banding is set at £8 and NMW is £6.70, the £8 will apply to all employees on that job title.
 The same is true for National Living Wage.

 What happens if I run the update in advance and an employee has a significant birthday (for example, from 24 to 25) and the job title they are on has a higher wage banding rate that the National Living Wage?

 The employee will change to the new pay rate when their age changes.